gigalixir/gigalixir-cli/docs/source/main.rst

 Autoscaling                                                                                      YES
 =======================  =================== ======================= =========== =============== ==================

+.. _`pricing`:

 Pricing Details
 ===============

-In the free tier, everything is free.
-Once you upgrade to the standard tier, you pay $50 per GB-month of memory.
-CPU, bandwidth, and power are included.
+In the free tier, everything is no-credit-card free.
+Once you upgrade to the standard tier, you pay $10 for every 200MB of memory per month.
+CPU, bandwidth, and power are free.
 You get 1 CPU share per GB of memory.
-See :ref:`replica sizing`.
+See :ref:`replica sizing` for more.

 Every month after you sign up on the same day of the month, we calculate the number of replica-size-seconds used, multiply that by $0.00001866786, and charge your credit card.